 Shalhevet Halbani has a MA in Education and a Certificate of Teaching.
 She has years of experience in the education system as well as in informal education.
 Recently, as part of her training as a parent instructor, she accompanies families, gives lectures and workshops to parents throughout the country.

-Valaa Ganiim Ashkar holds a MA in Educational Consultant, a BA in Behavioral Science and a Special Education teaching certificate.
+Walaa Ganiim Ashkar holds a MA in Educational Consultant, a BA in Behavioral Science and a Special Education teaching certificate.
 She has extensive experience working with educational teams, children and youth from a variety of populations.
-Valaa sees great importance in promoting a positive social-educational environment because it can promote emotional growth of the individual and the collective.
+Walaa sees great importance in promoting a positive social-educational environment because it can promote emotional growth of the individual and the collective.

 Roni Likt Rotem holds a master’s degree in parenting consulting and has been involved in counselling and parental education for about 15 years.
 She is a mother of four children.